 The OPA offers mentoring training but our last session before the PPSP nomination deadline is typically in September.
 Proof of the training will need to be uploaded to the nomination form by December 2, 2019.
 An alternate option for those who have not gotten training on time is an online training available here: https://www.ctsi.umn.edu/education-and-training/mentoring/mentor-training.
 This training was created with the STEM fields in mind, but we find that most of it is applicable to any discipline.
 Optimizing the Practice of Mentoring 101 would be the module we recommend.
 Participants should receive a certificate at the end that can be uploaded to the nomination form later.

-Awardees must be appointed as postdoctoral researchers with a minimum salary of $50,000 per year and an F&A benefit rate (32.3% for FY20).
+Awardees must be appointed as postdoctoral scholars with a minimum salary of $50,000 per year and a university benefit rate (32.3% for FY20).

 - The Office of the President (OTP) will provide $41,600 to be used towards the salary and benefits and program support of $5,000 per year, per scholar.